The Sanctuary Bookshop Diary.

 May 2021.

+As booksellers we have noticed before, how much sustained interest there is in what one might term, fringe activities.
 From our experience we would list the most requested topics (in no particular order) as: Witchcraft, then Paganism, The Tarot, Occult, Arcana, The Esoteric, Magic, the Kabbalah, the Templars & finally, Alchemy.

 In addition, the subject sprouts a lexicon all of its own, most of it new to us: Glyphs, the 72 Sigils, ars Goetia, Enochian, Skrying, Grimoire, Qliphoth & Theocrasy, to name but a few.
 And then there is Devil Worship (see above).